Frequently Asked Questions

 Yes.
 You may choose to either join SAUL now that you are eligible for it, or if you prefer remain in USS.
 Please note that if you choose to join SAUL you cannot choose to switch back to USS in the future.
 Similarly, if you choose to remain in USS you cannot later choose to join SAUL, even if you change roles/grade again in the future.

-I need Financial Advice – can the Pensions Office give me any?
+I need Financial Advice – can anyone in the College give me any?

-Unfortunately, no. Financial Advice can only be given by a qualified individual and the Pensions Office staff do not have the necessary qualifications.
+Unfortunately, no. Financial Advice can only be given by a qualified individual and the College staff do not have the necessary qualifications.
 However, the College has a short-list of financial advisers who you can approach who are familiar with the College’s pension schemes.
 This can be found here.

 After Brexit, I may need to leave the UK, what will happen to my pension?